-On top of that, lenders will also reserve their most competitive interest rates to borrowers who have a strong history of making payments on time.
+Moreover, lenders will also reserve their most competitive interest rates to borrowers who have a strong history of making payments on time.

 If your credit score is below 580, you may struggle to find loan approval with traditional lenders.
 However, besides no credit check loans, there are plenty of bad credit lenders who are happy to deal with people who have poor credit scores.

-Whether you’re considering a no credit check loan or some alternative, the key as a consumer is always to be well informed and responsible.
+Whether you’re considering a no credit check loan or some alternative, the key as a consumer is always to be well-informed and responsible.
 With so many funding options, it’s crucial to fully evaluate your needs and know your limit.
 Unless you’re completely comfortable with the terms and conditions, it’s okay to decline.

 So whether you’re looking for a no credit check loan, HELOC, peer-to-peer lending, or some other type of financing, research is the key.
-Also be sure to check into your own credit score and credit history before you start shopping, so you know what to expect.
+Also, be sure to check into your own credit score and credit history before you start shopping, so you know what to expect.